Photographs reveal the unintended beauty of machines

 "I think that's a very interesting question -- what is beautiful about this?"
 Wiper asked.
 "I see an aesthetic beauty in the symmetry, the colors and the figures.
 But I also have a full appreciation that a vegan or vegetarian -- for whom the idea of killing pigs may make this as bad as if there were humans hanging there -- might think it's the most disgusting thing they could imagine."

 Yet Wiper, himself a former vegetarian, argues that viewers can hold both views simultaneously without contradiction.
-And while he admits to intentionally provoking and exploring taboos through his work, the photographer argues that -- just as people might benefit from knowing how consumer products are made -- meat eaters should face the industry's realities.
+And while he admits to intentionally provoking and exploring taboos through his work, he argues that -- just as people might benefit from knowing how consumer products are made -- meat eaters should face the industry's realities.

 "This is something that happens all over the world," he said.
-"I don't see anything wrong with me showing this, and making people thing, 'Is that where my meat comes from?' ...
-Me showing these pictures will probably help (animal rights activists') cause more than hinder it.
+"I don't see anything wrong with me showing this and making people think, 'Is that where my meat comes from?' ...
+Showing these pictures will probably help (animal rights activists') cause more than hinder it.

 "It's very emotive -- there are a lot of layers to it.
 But for me there's a beauty, otherwise it wouldn't be in the book."